 Writing Roadmap provides immediate feedback for five writing traits: Grammar, Usage, Mechanics, Style and Organization, and Development.
 Educators can assign prompts or reading passages from the included library.
 Topic types, or genres, include persuasive, informative, expository, narrative, and argumentative.

-Online instructional tools include a grammar and syntax tutor, tips to improve essays, and grammar-tree sentence diagrams that identify basic grammatical components.
+Online instructional tools include tips to improve essays, and grammar-tree sentence diagrams that identify basic grammatical components.
 Writing Roadmap also provides spell checking and a thesaurus.

 The prompts used for Writing Roadmap were developed by CTB's professional content staff—composed largely of classroom teachers with experience in English and composition.
 The prompts are reviewed by expert hand scorers who have read and evaluated hundreds of student essays, on paper and online, to determine which prompt versions elicit the best overall student interest and response.